JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 A "parent" component can
 - render other components (it's children)
 - query one of more of its children
-    - by asking for information (e.g. "Could you tell me your counter's state?")
+    - by "requesting" information (e.g. "Could you tell me your counter's state?")
-    - by commanding it/them to do something (e.g. "Increase your counter by 1")
+    - by "telling" it/them to do something (e.g. "Increase your counter by 1")

 These are a few examples of "parent" components:
 - a container-like component that lays out child components in a specific way